uclaacm/learning-lab-crash-course-su20/13-accessibility/README.md

 Videos do not support `alt` attributes.
 Use `title` instead or provide an external link to the video.

+Finally, `CSS does not support alt text`.
+When using `background-image` and other CSS image-related properties, use decorative images only.

+In summary, when writing alt text, we should ask ourselves:

+1. Does this image/icon add context (or does it function as a link)?
+1. Is my alt text as brief as possible?
+1. Does my alt text accurately and fully describe the image?

 ### Transcripts

 English language learners and people with hearing impairments can have difficulty following audio or video elements.
 Transcripts and subtitles are also useful in noisy environments or when skipping through media to find specific information.

 WebVTT files are the standard for closed captions.
+(This will be familiar if you've read <span tabindex="-1">[Lesson 8](https://github.com/uclaacm/learning-lab-crash-course-su20/tree/master/08-intro-figma)</span>.)
 We can include these with the `track` tag, and specify `kind = subtitle` and `label` using the appropriate language.

-`srclang` uses a language code to specify the type of data used (see [Language Specification](#language-specification)), while `label` is meant to help the user choose the correct subtitles.
+`srclang` uses a language code to specify the type of data used <span tabindex="-1">(see [Language Specification](#language-specification)</span>), while `label` is meant to help the user choose the correct subtitles.

 Include the `controls` attribute to allow access to volume controls, video pause and playback, existing subtitles and transcripts, and more.